-RECOMMENDED BOOKS

-Sr. no. NameAuthor(s)Publisher

-1 Introduction to Automata Theory, John E. Hopcroft and Narosa Publishers

-Languages and Computation Jeffrey D. Ullman

-2 Theory of Computer Sc.
-K.LP.
-Mishra & N. PHI

-(Automata, Languages & Chandershekaran

-Computation)

-3 Introduction to the Theory of Michael Sipser Brooks/Cole,

-Computations Thomson Learning,

-4 Introduction to Languages and the John C. Martin Tata McGraw-Hill
+RECOMMENDED BOOKS Sr. no. Name Author(s) Publisher 1 Introduction to Automata Theory, John E. Hopcroft Narosa 2 Theory of Computer Sc.
+(Automata, K.LP.
+Mishra & PHI 3 Introduction to the Theory Michael Sipser Brooks/Cole, 4 Introduction to Languages and the John C. Martin Tata McGraw-

-Theory of Computation

-Code SSC303-18
+Code SSC303-19

 Course Title Human Values and Professional Ethics

 Type of Course HS

 LTP 300

 Credits 3

 Course Prerequisites Nil

-Course PrerequisitesNilCourse Objectives1.
-To help the students to discriminate between valu superficial in the life.(CO)1.
-To help students develop sensitivity and awareness; I commitment and courage to act on their own belief.3.
-This Course will encourage the students to discovery consider valuable.
-Accordingly, they should be discriminate between valuable and the superficial situations in their life.This course is an effort to fulfill our responsibility to pr students significant input about understanding
+Course Objectives (CO) To help the students to discriminate between valuable and superficial in the life.
+To help students develop sensitivity and awareness; leading to commitment and courage to act on their own belief.
+This Course will encourage the students to discover what they consider valuable.
+Accordingly, they should be able to discriminate between valuable and the superficial in real situations in their life.
+This course is an effort to fulfill our responsibility to provide our students significant input about understanding